neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 ## Neo4j: Background

-The Neo4j data model consists of nodes and relationships, both of which can have key/value-style properties.
+The Neo4j _property graph_ data model consists of nodes and relationships, both of which can have key-value-style properties.
 What does that mean, exactly?
 Nodes are the graph database name for records, with property keys instead of column names.
 That's normal enough.
 Relationships are the special part.
 In Neo4j, relationships are first-class citizens.
-More than a simple foreign-key reference to another record, relationships carry information, allowing us to link nodes into semantically rich networks.
+More than a simple foreign-key reference to another record (node), relationships carry information that allows us to link nodes to form semantically-rich networks.

-## The Movie Database Model
+## The Movie Database

-The model in this tutorial includes three different types of nodes, each with their own properties, and six different types of relationships, one of which has its own properties.
-The underlying structure of the web application is described in the image below:
+The data model in this tutorial includes nodes with three different labels (each with their own properties), and six different types of relationships (one of which has its own property).
+The underlying structure of the database is visualized in the image below:

 ![movie data](movie-data-model.png)